melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 >
 > If you own a Xiaomi device and your warranty has ended or you don't care for it, you should unlock your device while you can.

-> [!IMPORTANT]
-> Xiaomi has [updated their policies][updated-policies], further restricting bootloader unlocking.
->
-> As of January 1st, 2025, they only let you unlock 1 device per year per account, instead of the previous 3 devices per year.
-You should be mindful of this change when unlocking a device through official means with your account.
->
-> As this change is shown in the Xiaomi Community app when applying for unlocking, this shouldn't affect devices running MIUI, however it's still unknown whether or not they are affected too.

 ### Devices running HyperOS (even if they were upgraded to it from MIUI)

 First of all we should clear up something: HyperOS is essentially a new marketing term for what would've been MIUI 15.
 So it's still a vendor skin/theming engine on top of Linux-based Android, it's just called HyperOS instead of MIUI as it used to be called.